Veerapandiya Kattabomman: Legacy

-The historian Susan Bayly says that Kattabomman is considered a Robin Hood-like figure in local folklore and is the subject of several traditional narrative ballads in the kummi verse form.
-The site of his execution at Kayathar has become a "powerful local shrine" and at one time sheep were sacrificed there.
+The historian Susan Bayly says that Kattabomman is considered a Robin Hood-like figure among his people but in local folklore and is the subject of several traditional narrative ballads in the kummi verse form says kattabomman actually looted people ,Kaathu aruthan Kattabomman" (காது அறுத்தான் கட்டபொம்மன்) is a famous phrase from a traditional Tamil folklore which states that he and his men would snatch earings from men and woman while they rode horse during the loot,The site of his execution at Kayathar has become a "powerful local shrine" and at one time sheep were sacrificed there.
 The Tamil Nadu government rebuilt the Panchalankurichi fort in 1974.
 The Government of Tamil Nadu maintains a memorial at Kayathar and the remnants of the old fort at Panchalankurichi is protected by the Archaeological Survey of India.
 In 2006, the Tirunelveli district administration organised a festival at Panchalankurichi on his birth anniversary.

-The 1959 Tamil-language film Veerapandiya Kattabomman, starring Sivaji Ganesan, is based on his life.
+The 1959 Tamil-language film in an act of glorifying Veerapandiya Kattabomman was filmed starring Sivaji Ganesan, is based on his life.

 To commemorate the bicentenary of Kattabomman's hanging, the Government of India released a postal stamp in his honour on 16 October 1999.
 The Indian Navy communications centre at Vijayanarayanam is named INS Kattabomman.